nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Editing a member

 ### Finding a member
 This uses the `findm` command.
-You can refer to the command [here](#https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#412-finding-members-findmember-or-findm).
+You can refer to the command [here](https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#412-finding-members-findmember-or-findm).

 1. Prerequisites: There are 3 previously added members named `Alice Tan`, `Brendan Tan`and `Charlie Chan`. `Alice Tan` is tagged with `SWE`, `Brendan Tan` is tagged with `Product`, and `Charlie Chan` is tagged with `SWE`.

-2. Test case 1: `findm Tan`
+2. Test case 1: `findm Tan`<br/>
    Expected Outcome: All members whose details contain the `KEYWORD` `Tan` will be shown. `Alice Tan` and `Brendan Tan` will be shown on the members list.

-3. Test case 2: `findm SWE Tan`
+3. Test case 2: `findm SWE Tan`<br/>
    Expected Outcome: All members whose details contain either the `KEYWORD`s `SWE` and/or `Tan` will be shown. `Alice Tan`, `Brendan Tan` and `Charlie Chan` will be shown on the member list.

-4. Test case 3: `findm empty`
+4. Test case 3: `findm empty`<br/>
    Expected Outcome: None of the members have any fields that contain the `KEYWORD` `empty`.
 No members will be listed in the member list.

-5. Test case 4: `findm`
+5. Test case 4: `findm`<br/>
    Expected Outcome: The `KEYWORD` is missing from the command.
 An invalid command message will be shown.
 Member list remains the same.

 ### Viewing all members
+This uses the `viewm` command.
+You can refer to the command [here](https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#413-viewing-members-viewmembers-or-viewm).

+1. Test case 1: `viewm`.
+   Expected Outcome: All members will be shown on the member list.
+If there are no members in the system, then nothing will be shown there.

 ### Copy a member
+Command: `cpm` or `copymember`.
+You can refer to the command [here](https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#416-copying-a-members-details-copymember-or-cpm).

+1. Prerequisites: At least one member must be in the member list.
+You can add a member via the `addm` command.
+You can here to this command [here.](https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#411-adding-a-member-addmember-or-addm)

+2. Test case 1: `cpm 1`.<br/>
+   Expected Outcome: The first member's details are copied into the clipboard.
+The details of the copied member is shown in the success message as well.

+3. Test case 2: `cpm 0`.<br/>
+   Expected Outcome: The `MEMBER_INDEX` is invalid.
+An invalid index message is shown.
+Nothing is copied into the clipboard.

+4. Other incorrect delete commands to try: `cpm`, `cpm1`, `copymember x` (where x is any non-integer or integer bigger than the member list size).

 ### Add member task

 ### Delete member task

 ### Deleting a member
 Command: `delm` or `deletemember`.
-You can refer to the command [here](#https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#415-deleting-a-member-deletemember-or-delm).
+You can refer to the command [here](https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#415-deleting-a-member-deletemember-or-delm).

-1. Prerequisites : At least one member must be in the member list.
-You can add a member via the `adda` command.
-You can here to this command [here.](#https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#411-adding-a-member-addmember-or-addm)
+1. Prerequisites: At least one member must be in the member list.
+You can add a member via the `addm` command.
+You can here to this command [here.](https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#411-adding-a-member-addmember-or-addm)

-2. Test case 1 : `delm 1`.
+2. Test case 1: `delm 1`.<br/>
    Expected Outcome: The first member is deleted from the shown member list.
 The name of the deleted member is shown in the status message.

-3. Test case 2: `delm 0`.
+3. Test case 2: `delm 0`.<br/>
    Expected Outcome: The `MEMBER_INDEX` is invalid.
 An invalid index message is shown.
 Member list remains the same.

 4. Other incorrect delete commands to try: `delm`, `delm1`, `deletemember x` (where x is any non-integer or integer bigger than the member list size).

 ### Adding an applicant

 Command: `adda` or `addapplicant`.
-You can refer to the command [here](#https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#421-adding-an-applicant-addapplicant-or-adda).
+You can refer to the command [here](https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#421-adding-an-applicant-addapplicant-or-adda).
 1. Adding a new applicant
    1. Prerequisites: Existing list of applicants do not contain applicant with the same phone number
    2. Test case: `adda /name John Doe /phone 91234567`<br>